JanssenProject/jans/docs/admin/config-guide/auth-server-config/messaging-config.md

 ### Messaging Configuration For Redis

-you can check the operations under `MessageConfigurationRedis` using the command below:
+To manage the Redis messaging configuratio, check the operations under the task `MessageConfigurationRedis` using the command below:

 ```bash title="Command"
 /opt/jans/jans-cli/config-cli.py --info MessageConfigurationRedis